Annisquam Harbor Lighthouse

 Rudyard Kipling stayed at the station once to work on his book, Captain’s Courageous.

-In 1922, a newly developed electrified fourth-order lens was added to the lighthouse with a single light source…a 100-watt light bulb.
-The light could be viewed eight nautical miles out.
+In 1922, a newly developed electrified fourth-order lens was added to the lighthouse with a single light source…a 100-watt light bulb. |

 Places to Visit Nearby:

 During the summer months the beach is open to residents only.
 Wingaersheek Beach located across the river in Gloucester, displays a nice view of the lighthouse.
-You can hang out at the beach as a non-resident during the summer months.
+You can not hang out at the beach as a non-resident during the summer months.
 During low tide it is possible to walk a good distance from the beach to get close to the lighthouse.

 Directions: